-- (1) "Beneficial ownership" is a technical term broadly defined by the Securities and Exchange Commission ("SEC") to mean more than ownership in the usual sense.
+1. "Beneficial ownership" is a technical term broadly defined by the Securities and Exchange Commission ("SEC") to mean more than ownership in the usual sense.
 Stock is "beneficially owned" if a person has or shares the power (a) to vote it or direct its vote or (b) to sell it or direct its sale, even if the person has no financial interest in the stock.
 Also, stock that a person has the right to acquire within 60 days is considered to be "beneficially owned."
-Unless otherwise noted, each person has full voting and investment power over the stock listed. - (2) The address of Mr. Monroe, Globalstar Holdings, LLC, Globalstar Satellite, LP and Thermo Funding Company LLC is 1735 Nineteenth Street, Denver, CO 80202.
-This number includes 38,640,750 shares held by Globalstar Holdings, LLC, 36,631,463 shares held by Thermo Funding Company LLC, 618,558 shares held by Globalstar Satellite, LP, 515,000 shares held by his trust and 200,000 vested options.
-This number does not include shares of Common Stock that may be issued to Thermo Funding or his trust pursuant to the Transactions because no conversions or exercises may occur until stockholder approval is obtained.
-Mr. Monroe controls, either directly or indirectly, each of Globalstar Satellite, LP, Globalstar Holdings, LLC and Thermo Funding Company LLC and, therefore, is deemed the beneficial owner of the Common Stock held by these entities. - (3) Based on information provided by Columbia Wanger Asset Management, L.P., a registered investment adviser, in Amendment #2 to Schedule 13G filed on February 6, 2009.
-The address of Columbia Wanger Asset Management, L.P. is 227 W. Monroe Street, Suite 3000, Chicago, IL 60606. - (4) Based on information provided by WA et al. in a Schedule 13G filed on February 17, 2009.
+Unless otherwise noted, each person has full voting and investment power over the stock listed.

+- 2. The address of Mr. Monroe, Globalstar Holdings, LLC, Globalstar Satellite, LP and Thermo Funding Company LLC is 1735 Nineteenth Street, Denver, CO 80202.
+This number includes 38,640,750 shares held by Globalstar Holdings, LLC, 36,631,463 shares held by Thermo Funding Company LLC, 618,558 shares held by Globalstar Satellite, LP, and 515,000 shares held by his trust.
+Under SEC rules noted in footnote 1, Mr. Monroe also beneficially owns 200,000 shares pursuant to vested options; 126,174,034 shares issuable to Thermo Funding Company upon conversion of our Series A Preferred Stock; 6,333,333 shares issuable to his trust upon conversion of our 8% Convertible Senior Unsecured Notes; and 11,751,836 shares issuable to his trust or Thermo Funding Company LLC upon exercise of certain warrants.
+This would represent approximately 76.9% ownership.
+The terms of Series A Preferred Stock and the warrants prohibit conversions and exercises if the resulting ownership for Thermo entities and affiliates would represent 70% or more of our outstanding voting stock.
+Mr. Monroe controls, either directly or indirectly, each of Globalstar Satellite, LP, Globalstar Holdings, LLC and Thermo Funding Company LLC and, therefore, is deemed the beneficial owner of the Common Stock held by these entities. - 3.
+Based on information provided by Columbia Wanger Asset Management, L.P., a registered investment adviser, in Amendment #2 to Schedule 13G filed on February 6, 2009.
+The address of Columbia Wanger Asset Management, L.P. is 227 W. Monroe Street, Suite 3000, Chicago, IL 60606. - 4.
+Based on information provided by WAet al. in a Schedule 13G filed on February 17, 2009.
 The address of WA, WCA, WCAA, WCFLP and WCAFP is 3033 Excelsior Boulevard, Suite 300, Minneapolis, Minnesota 55416.
 The address of WCP, WCAP, WCFLTD and WCAFLTD is Trident Chambers, Box 146, Waterfront Drive, Wickhams Cay, Road Town, Tortola, British Virgin Islands.
 WA has shared voting and investment power with respect to 8,091,693 shares of Common Stock.
-WCA, WCP, WCFLP and WCFLTD have shared voting and investment power with respect to 4,207,694 shares of Common Stock.
+WCA, WCAFLP and WCAFLTD have shared voting and investment power with respect to 4,207,694 shares of Common Stock.
 WCAA, WCAP, WCAFLP and WCAFLTD have shared voting and investment powers with respect to 3,883,999 shares of Common Stock.
-The shares of Common Stock include shares of Common Stock which may be issued on conversion of our 5.75% Convertible Senior Notes due 2028.
+The shares of Common Stock include shares of Common Stock which may be issued upon conversion of our 5.75% Convertible Senior Notes due 2028.